jjasghar/jjs-pastebin/vim-plugin/README.md

 ## License

-This plugin is provided as-is for use with JJ Pastebin service.
+This plugin is licensed under the Apache License 2.0.
+See the main project LICENSE file for details.

 ## Contributing